Nvidia shares dip on predicted decline in data center sales

 Earlier in October, Nvidia laid out a multi-year plan to create a new kind of chip for data centers, looking to grab a bigger share of growing data center chip market.

-Reporting by Ayanti Bera in Bengaluru and Stephen Nellis in San Francisco; Editing by Arun Koyyur, Cynthia Osterman and Sam Holmes
+Reporting by Ayanti Bera in Bengaluru and Stephen Nellis in San Francisco; Editing by Arun Koyyur, Cynthia Osterman, Sam Holmes and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.